Brand development that increases sales velocity, guaranteed.

 Facebook Turned Metaverse

-Facebook’s rebrand to “Meta” was a bold move that emerged after the Cambridge Analytica scandal, severely impacting the company’s reputation and customer trust.
+Facebook’s rebrand to “Meta” was a bold move that emerged in the aftermath of the Cambridge Analytica scandal, which severely impacted the company’s reputation and customer trust.
 The rebrand was not merely a cosmetic change but a complete overhaul of the company’s identity, mission, and vision.

 The new name, “Meta,” reflects the company’s shift toward a futuristic vision of the digital world centered around the concept of the “Metaverse.”
 This new direction positions Facebook as an innovator and leader in the emerging field of virtual reality and immersive digital experiences.